HKIKoeln/MOM-CA/README.md

 In 2012 and 2013, there was a cooperation between ENArC and the DFG funded project Virtual German Charter Network (VdU).

-The Documentation and further readings below is the output of the cooperation between the ENArC and the VdU project.
+The documentation and further readings below is the result of the ENArC - VdU cooperation.

 ## Documentation
 * [Installation](https://github.com/HKIKoeln/MOM-CA/wiki/Installation)